 Mortgage forbearance has been extended.
 If your loan is backed by HUD/FHA, USDA or VA, you may request an initial COVID hardship forbearance as long as the COVID-19 National Emergency is in place.
 If your loan is backed by Fannie Mae or Freddie Mac, there is not currently a deadline for requesting an initial forbearance.
-You must contact your loan servicer to request a forbearance.
+You must contact your loan servicer to request forbearance.
 Learn More

 * * * * * * * * * * * * * * * * * * *

 The Consumer Financial Protection Bureau (CFPB) explains what you should know about mortgage forbearance.

 A number of state and federal protections for homeowners have been put in place, including forbearance for those unable to make their mortgage payments because of COVID-19.
 If that’s your challenge right now, here are the steps you should take.

 If You Can’t Pay Your Mortgage: